 The high frequencies blend near seamlessly with the midrange on the FTX01617 with all the benefits a coaxial provide, namely the point source like dispersion pattern without the drawback of off axis nulls or uneven power response in the vocal range inherent in more conventional multi driver designs.
 With the the load of the lower frequencies lifted by the woofer the 6.5" midrange on the FTX0617 really opens up resulting in an effortless and clear midrange presentation even when the volume is pushed.

-The woofer may have surprised me the most, mainly from the bass extension it gave in the small cabinet being quite unexpected, as I was anticipating an f3 around 65hz when I was designing the cabinet, not the 50hz extension that resulted after the crossover implementation.
+The woofer may have surprised me the most, mainly from the bass extension it gave in the small cabinet being quite unexpected, as I was anticipating an f3 around 65hz when I was designing the cabinet, not the sub 50hz extension that resulted after the crossover implementation.
 In such a compact enclosure the woofer has no trouble staying in control with lots of power either.
-Excursion remains at fairly safe ranges up to 400w and the speaker really starts to come alive when you feed it decent power, I recommend at least a couple hundred watts if you want anything more then just casual playback levels.
+Excursion remains at fairly safe ranges up to 400w and the speaker really starts to come alive when you feed it decent power.

 This design certainly met all the expectations I had for it when I first set out designing/building them and I would have no trouble recommending them for compact high quality LCR or surrounds if extreme output requirements are not a consideration.
 They are capable of getting loud enough for reference levels in small/medium rooms given enough power but won't win any SPL shootouts against proper Pro Audio designs due to the medium-low sensitivity and efficiency of the design.
 That said these clearly outclass more conventional Hi-Fi designs when it comes to their dynamics, clarity and composure at high volumes/power levels.